Hire a student performer

-Kodiak Brass is the Vancouver-based international collaborative effort of Matheus Moraes (trumpet), Silas Friesen (trumpet), Kristin Ranshaw (horn), Kevin Jackson (trombone), and Tony Taylor (tuba).
-At home across styles from classical to Star Wars, each of their members are also accomplished performers in their own right, having played with the Vancouver Symphony Orchestra, Petrobras Symphony Orchestra (Brazil), Saskatoon Jazz Orchestra, Band of the Ceremonial Guard, the Royal Canadian Artillery Band, Tommy Banks, Allen Vizzutti, and more.
+Thunderbird Brass is the Vancouver-based international collaborative effort of Matheus Moraes (trumpet), Silas Friesen (trumpet), Kristin Ranshaw (horn), Kevin Jackson (trombone), and TAkumi Hayashi (tuba).
+At home across styles from classical to Star Wars, each of their members are also accomplished performers in their own right, having played with the Vancouver Symphony Orchestra, Petrobras Symphony Orchestra (Brazil), Saskatoon Jazz Orchestra, Band of the Ceremonial Guard, the 15th Field Royal Canadian Artillery Band, Tommy Banks, Allen Vizzutti, and more.
 Their flexibility and professionalism is suited well for any events, including weddings, corporate parties, holiday events, and private functions.

 Four on Four String Quartet

-The Four on Four String Quartet is a newly formed string quartet comprised of upper year students from the School of Music faculty at The University of British Columbia.
-Daniel Tsui (violin), Eva Toncheva (violin), Wennie Wei (viola), and Susie Yoo (cello) are all in the midst completing their Bachelor of Music degrees.
-The members have an extensive amount of chamber music experience ranging from classical to popular music.
-While the string quartet may be a newly formed group, many of our group members have previous experience with receptions and other events.
+The Four on Four String Quartet is a returning string quartet comprised of most upper year and graduate students from the School of Music at The University of British Columbia.
+Daniel Tsui (violin), Melody Chen (violin), Denny Ho (viola), and Kimberley Kistler (cello) are completing their Bachelor of Music degrees.
+All members have an extensive amount of chamber music experience ranging from classical to popular music.
+Many of our group members have previous experience with receptions and other events.
 Special music requests may be accommodated if contacted in advance.
-The Four on Four String Quartet is confident to perform up to expectations and bring you the many wonders of music!
+The Four on Four String Quartet is confident to exceed expectations and bring you the many wonders of music!